joshuadavidthomas/django-bird/docs/naming.md

 This is particularly useful when the component choice needs to be determined at runtime in your Django view.

-## Name Resolution
+## Component Directories

-When resolving component names, django-bird searches in this order:
+django-bird searches for component templates in multiple locations, following a specific precedence order:

 1. Custom directories specified in `COMPONENT_DIRS` setting
 2. The default `bird` directory

-For a component named `accordion`:
+For example, with a component named `accordion`:

 ```bash
 templates/